 What can I do to prevent copyright infringement?

 For starters, don’t upload someone else’s work to your school or class website unless you have explicit permission from that person.
 Read their TOU, as I described above, and learn what you can and cannot do with a resource that you purchase and download from Teachers Pay Teachers.
-If you need to make the resource available for your students online, then make sure it’s password protected so that only your students can access it (if this is in the seller’s TOU and/or you have explicit permission from the seller).
-If colleagues of yours want the resource, too, then you can buy additional licenses for it at a discount–most sellers do 50% off–and have them reimburse you for it.
+If you need to make the resource available for your students online, then make sure it’s password protected so that only your students can access it (if this is in the Teacher-Author’s TOU and/or you have explicit permission from the Teacher-Author).
+If colleagues of yours want the resource, too, then you can buy additional licenses for it at a discount and have them reimburse you for it.
 Teachers Pay Teachers also offers licensing options for entire school districts.

 Why is there so little understanding of copyright law in schools?